YK911/project-task-cafe/README.md

 ├── src                     # Source code
 │   ├── assets              # General assets for your project
 │   │   ├── images          # Store your images here
-│   ├── components          # The HTML reusable blocks of the user interface │   ├── js                  # Javascript files of your project │   ├── pages               # Pages for your project
+│   │   ├── icons           # Store your svg files here
+│   ├── js                  # Javascript files of your project
 │   ├── styles              # CSS styles for your project
+│   ├── templates           # The HTML reusable blocks of the user interface │   ├── favorites.html      # Favorites page for your project
+│   ├── index.html          # Home page for your project
 ├── .editorconfig           # Configuration for the EditorConfig plugin ├── .eslintignore           # Files to be ignored by ESLint ├── .eslintrc.json          # Configuration for ESLint
-├── .gitignore              # Files and folders to be ignored by Git ├── .prettierignore         # Files to be ignored by Prettier ├── .prettierrc             # Configuration for Prettier ├── index.html              # The HTML file for your project ├── LICENSE                 # The license for your project ├── package-lock.json       # Lockfile for your project's dependencies ├── package.json            # Defines your project and its dependencies
+├── .gitignore              # Files and folders to be ignored by Git ├── .prettierignore         # Files to be ignored by Prettier ├── .prettierrc             # Configuration for Prettier ├── LICENSE                 # The license for your project ├── package-lock.json       # Lockfile for your project's dependencies ├── package.json            # Defines your project and its dependencies